Dry Needling Potosi, MO

 Trigger Point Dry Needling in Potosi, MO | Axes Physical Therapy

-Many of our patients come to us after months or even years of pain and mobility issues that just won’t go away, even after extensive treatment.
-At Axes, our licensed and knowledgeable physical and occupational in Potosi, MO act as part of your team to implement a tailored treatment plan with a proven track record of success.
-We’ve committed our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that be sliding into home plate, biking through the park, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
-Get in touch with an experienced Potosi, MO physical therapist online or call the location nearest you.
+We’ve seen so many patients frustrated by an inability to find pain relief or a return to normal function and activity through medication or other treatments.
+At Axes, our licensed and skilled physical and occupational in Potosi, MO act as part of your team to implement a tailored treatment plan that we’ve seen be successful with our own eyes.
+We’ve devoted our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that be sliding into home plate, biking through the park, or just being able to go about your day without feeling any pain.
+Get in touch with a professional Potosi, MO physical therapist online or call the location most convenient for you.

 Services Offered